-From the 1960s through the 1980s, Thatcher was a sometimes-used rarity, possibly a family name promoted to the first spot.
+For much of the twentieth century, Thatcher appeared as a sometimes-used rarity, possibly a family name promoted to the first spot.

 Heath Ledger’s turn in A Knight’s Tale sparked more interest in the name.
-In 2000, 24 boys were given the name.
+In 2000, the US recorded 24 boys by the name.
 By 2001, that number was 41.

 Plus, the baby name Thatcher fit with so many trends.
 In 2013, the US Top 100 included Hunter, Tyler, Carter, and Parker.
 Many more -r ending surname names for boys were climbing in use.